Car Schematic Electrical Symbols

 Basic Car Electrical CircuitBasic Car Electrical Circuit

 If you're new to the site take a look at the article that walks you through strategy-based electrical diagnosis.
-In a nutshell, that article helps you look at complex electrical problems in a simplified way.
+The article helps you look at complex electrical problems in a simplified way.

-More importantly, it puts you in the routine of proceeding in a manner that often locates the problem in the first few steps.
+Using the method outlined often locates the problem in the first few steps.

 However, in order to read one of these wire diagrams you’ll need to understand what the car schematic electrical symbols stand for.
 And that's what this page is all about.